-What Two Synthetic Personas Found Setting Up Cal.com
+What Two Participant Profiles Found Setting Up Cal.com

 27 March 2026

 Cal.com is open-source scheduling infrastructure used by thousands of teams.
 The product is mature, well-regarded, and has a generous free tier.
-We wanted to test something different from a landing page evaluation — what happens when synthetic personas actually try to use a product?
+We wanted to test something different from a landing page evaluation — what happens when participant profiles actually try to use a product?

-We gave two Ghostwalk personas login credentials for a Cal.com account and a specific task: set up a booking page so someone can schedule a 10-minute meeting with you.
+We gave two Ghostwalk participant profiles login credentials for a Cal.com account and a specific task: set up a booking page so someone can schedule a 10-minute meeting with you.

 What worked